grafana/loki/docs/architecture.md

 Loki has a set of components (defined below in [Components](#components)) which are internally referred to as modules.
 Each component spawns a gRPC server for internal traffic and an HTTP/1 server for external API requests.
-All components come with an HTTP/1 server, but most only expose readiness and health endpoints.
+All components come with an HTTP/1 server, but most only expose readiness, health, and metrics endpoints.

 While each component can be run in a separate process, Loki also supports running all components in a single process.
 Running all components in a single process is